lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 Glyphs, sometimes referred to as icons, are a versatile technique to visualize data of every type.
 A glyph is an "object" that is affected by its input data.
 This object may be geometry, a dataset, or a graphical image.
 The glyph may orient, scale, translate, deform, or somehow alter the appearance of the object in response to data.
 We have already seen a simple form of glyph: hedgehogs are lines that are oriented, translated and scaled according to the position and vector value of a point.
 A variation of this is to use oriented cones or arrows.
 (See ["Hedgehogs and Oriented Glyphs"](/VTKBook/06Chapter6/#hedgehogs-and-oriented-glyphs) in this Chapter for more information.)

 More elaborate glyphs are possible.
 In one creative visualization technique Chernoff <em style="color:blue;background-color: white">\[Chernoff73\]</em> tied data values to an iconic representation of the human face.
 Eyebrows, nose, mouth, and other features were modified according to financial data values.
-This interesting technique builton the human capability to recognize facial expression.
+This interesting technique built on the human capability to recognize facial expression.
 By tying appropriate data values to facial characteristics, rapid identification of important data points is possible.

 <figure id="Figure 6-30">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestSpikeFran.png?raw=true" width="640" alt="Figure 6-30">
   <figcaption style="color:blue"><b>Figure 6-30</b> Glyphs indicate surface normals on model of human face.
 Glyph positions are randomly selected. <a href="../../Cxx/VisualizationAlgorithms/SpikeFran" title="SpikeFran"> See SpikeFran.cxx</a> and <a href="../../Python/VisualizationAlgorithms/SpikeFran" title="SpikeFran"> SpikeFran.py</a>.</figcaption>
 </figure>

 In a sense, glyphs represent the fundamental result of the visualization process.
 Moreover, all the visualization techniques we present can be treated as concrete representations of an abstract glyph class.
-For example, while hedgehogs are an obvious manifestation of a vector glyph, isosurfaces can be considered a topologically twodimensional glyph for scalar data.
+For example, while hedgehogs are an obvious manifestation of a vector glyph, isosurfaces can be considered a topologically two-dimensional glyph for scalar data.
 Delmarcelle and Hesselink <em style="color:blue;background-color: white">\[Delmarcelle95\]</em> have developed a unified framework for flow visualization based on types of glyphs.
 They classify glyphs according to one of three categories.

 - *Elementary icons* represent their data across the extent of their spatial domain.
 For example, an oriented arrow can be used to represent surface normal.